CMU-Robotics-Club/RobOrchestra/README.md

 dedicated to making robots that can play a wide range of instruments usually reserved for human performance.

+Info for team members can be found on the wiki.

 ###How it works.